20 Productivity

 If the total number of productive days required to implement every requirement was estimated to be 500, how many weeks would it take a team of 5 full-time employees working at 80% velocity to completely implement the project?

-If a team of four has implemented 30 requirements that were estimated to take 120 productive days to complete, but they completed them in 4 full-time weeks (i.e. 20 days), what is their velocity?
+If a team of four has implemented 30 requirements were estimated to take 120 productive days to complete, but they completed them in 4 full-time weeks (i.e. 20 days), what is their velocity?

 If an iteration is expected to be 20 working days long, and you have a team of 10 people, how many productive working days do you have available if the velocity is 90%?